 Why would the personal representative choose the alternate valuation date values instead of the date of death estate valuation option?
 Because if one or more of the estate's assets have lost significant value during the six months after death, the estate tax bill can be reduced.
 If the alternate valuation date values are used, however, then all the estate's assets must be revalued, not just those that have gone down in value.

 What happens if an asset is sold during the six months after the date of death?
 Then the sales price of the asset must be used.

 The big downside to using the alternate valuation date values is that the step-up in basis that beneficiaries receive is locked in at the lower values.
 This can affect their capital gains liability should they later decide to sell their inheritances.

-Normally, a taxpayer's basis would be what he paid for the asset, plus the cost of capital improvements.
-He pays capital gains tax on the difference between that and the sales price.
-His basis in inherited property is its value as of the date of valuation for estate tax purposes, so the lower the valuation, the more likely it becomes that he will realize capital gains if he sells.
+Normally, a taxpayer's basis would be what they paid for the asset, plus the cost of capital improvements.
+The taxpayer pays capital gains tax on the difference between that and the sales price.
+Their basis in inherited property is its value as of the date of valuation for estate tax purposes, so the lower the valuation, the more likely it becomes that they will realize capital gains if they sell.